CX-Box/cxbox-doc/docs/widget/type/property/massoperations/massoperations.md

 ![mass_select_row2.png](mass_select_row2.png)

 1. Checkboxes for selecting rows are displayed in the first column of the table (true = the row is selected).
-2. Filtering and sortingremain available.
+2. Filtering and sorting remain available.
 3. Rows become non-editable while in bulk-operation mode.
 4. All selected rows are displayed above the table as chips.